NASA-PDS/registry-legacy-solr/README.md

+# Registry Legacy Solr

+This package software repo contains all the necessary components to support the PDS Legacy Solr Registry, which drives the [PDS Keyword Search]([url](https://pds.nasa.gov/datasearch/keyword-search/)) and [Tool Registry]([url](https://pds.nasa.gov/tools/tool-registry/)), among other parts of the system.

-# Harvest Tool
+## Harvest Tool
 The Harvest Tool provides functionality for capturing and indexing product metadata.
-The tool will run locally at the Discipline Node to crawl the local data repository in order to discover products and index associated metadata with the Search Service.
-The Tool additionally stores the entire product label contents into another index within the Search Service.
+The tool will run locally alongside a data archive, crawl the local data repository in order to discover products and generate Solr-readable documents that will be passed onto Registry Manager for loading in the PDS Solr Registry.
+The Tool additionally stores the entire product label contents into another index within the Solr Registry

+## Registry Manager
+The Registry Manager is responsible for managing and interacting with the PDS Solr Registry, including:
+* creating the Solr Registry using a Docker container
+* taking the harvested metadata that has been converted into Solr-readable documents and uploading it to the Solr Registry.

 # Documentation
-The documentation for the latest release of the Validate Tool, including release notes, installation and operation of the software are online at https://nasa-pds-incubator.github.io/harvest/.
+The documentation for the latest release of the Validate Tool, including release notes, installation and operation of the software are online at https://nasa-pds-incubator.github.io/registry-legacy-solr/.

 If you would like to get the latest documentation, including any updates since the last release, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.